siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 215 Classical Discreteness.md

 Long before the internal structure of the atom was understood, experiments (like the prism experiment done by Newton) showed that glowing hydrogen does not emit a continuous rainbow of light.
 Instead, it emits light only at very specific, sharply defined colors.
-These colors tell us the "energy levels" of the atom.
+These colors tell us the energy organization of the atom.

-In 1888, a swedish physicist, Johannes Rydberg found that these colors —that is, electromagnetic frequencies- follow a simple mathematical pattern involving integers $n = 1, 2, 3, \dots$:
+In 1888, a Swedish physicist, Johannes Rydberg, found that these colors —that is, electromagnetic frequencies— follow a simple mathematical pattern involving integers $n = 1, 2, 3, \dots$:

 $$